decretist/Dissertation/Chapter4/visualization.md

-Gratian1, dePen, and Gratian2, the samples containing the first-recension *dicta*, the first- and second-recension *dicta* from *de Penitentia*, and the second-recension *dicta*, will be treated as the corpus of samples of known authorship or *comparanda*.
+Gratian1, dePen, and Gratian2, the samples containing the first-recension *dicta*, the first- and second-recension *dicta* from *de Penitentia*, and the second-recension *dicta*, will be treated as the corpus of samples of known authorship.
 Therefore, the values for means and standard deviations that provide the basis of comparison between the unattributed sample and the attributed corpus have to be calculated without taking the values from Gratian0 into account.

-An important point that the demonstration of Burrows's Delta will make is that the technique can be used at a higher number of dimensions (n > 3) than can be visualized in graphical form.
-Word frequency data for the four most frequent words (MFWs) will therefore be collected from the beginning, although the data for the third and fourth most frequent words will not be used in this section.
+The demonstration of Burrows's Delta will make a point of the fact that the technique can be used at a higher number of dimensions (n > 3) than can be visualized in graphical form.
+Word frequency data for the four most frequent words (MFWs) will therefore be collected from the start, even though the data for the third- and fourth-most frequent words will not be used in this section.

+---

-The first step in the process will be to identify the four most frequent words (MFWs) in the *comparanda* text samples, Gratian1, dePen, and Gratian2.
+First, identify the four most frequent words in the comparison text samples, Gratian1, dePen, and Gratian2:

 ```python
 import re